dragazo/cpp-gc/README.md

 Typically, if you want to use non-default settings, you should set them up as soon as possible on program start and not modify them again.

-## Limitations and Requirements
+## Router Functions

+**This section is extremely-important.
+If you plan to use `cpp-gc` in any capacity, read this section in its entirety.**

 Other languages that implement garbage collection have it built right into the language and the compiler handles all the nasty bits for you.
 For instance, one piece of information a garbage collector needs to know is the set of all outgoing garbage-collected pointers from an object.

-Because this is a *library* and not a compiler extension, I don't have the luxury of peeking inside your objects and poking around for the right types.
-Because of this, if you have a struct that owns a `GC::ptr` instance, you need to specify that explicitly.
+However, something like this is impossible in C++; after all, C++ allows you to do very low-level things like create a buffer as `char buffer[sizeof(T)]` and then refer to an object that you conditionally may or may not have constructed at any point in runtime via `reinterpret_cast<T*>(buffer)`.
+Garbage collected languages like Java and C# would curl up into a little ball at the sight of this.

+And so, if you want to create a proper garbage-collected type for use in `cpp-gc` you must do a tiny bit of extra work to specify such things explicitly.
 So how do you do this?

 `cpp-gc` declares a template struct called `router` with the following form: